Fort Bend ISD board member claims timing of superintendent's retirement is 'lacking due process'

 SEE ALSO: Fort Bend ISD board member claims superintendent was forced out: 'It doesn't add up'

-On Thursday, Malone decided to sit down with ABC13 and shared what she says is the truth behind the superintendent's retirement.
+On Thursday, Malone decided to sit down with ABC13 and share what she says is the truth behind the superintendent's retirement.

 "It's extraordinarily concerning and an abuse of power," Malone said.